Fondue Essentials and the Best in Basel

 Traditional Favourites

-Walliser Kanne (Gerbergasse 50, 4001 Basel) is a traditional Swiss restaurant which offers four different types of fondue – classic cheese, porcini mushroom, champagne and truffle.
+Walliser Kanne (Gerbergasse 50, 4001 Basel) is a traditional Swiss spot offering three types of fondue: classic cheese, porcini mushroom, and champagne.

-Brasserie Zum Braunen Mutz (Barfüsserplatz.
-10, 4051 Basel) at Barfi offers no less than eight different kinds of cheese fondue.
-Choose from classic, tomato, herb, truffle, saffron, champagne, beer and ‘gletscherfondue’ with garlic and cherry brandy.
+Brasserie Zum Braunen Mutz (Barfüsserplatz 10, 4051 Basel) at Barfi offers seven kinds of cheese fondue, including classic, tomato, mountain herb, truffle, saffron, champagne and beer.

-Schafeck (Schafgässlein 7, 4058 Basel) also known as Das Schoofegg is one of the oldest restaurants in Basel, existing on the same site, since 1474!
-Their speciality is a cheese fondue using their own house mixture.
-A good friend of mine and local Baslerin goes here every time without fail when she is in the mood for a cheese fondue, and swears by it.
+Schafeck (Schafgässlein 7, 4058 Basel), also known as Das Schoofegg, is one of the oldest restaurants in Basel and has been on the same site since 1474.
+Their traditional house-mix cheese fondue is wonderfully rich and comforting.
+A local friend of mine goes here every time she fancies a fondue and she absolutely swears by it.

-Safran Zunft (Gerbergasse11, 4001 Basel) has a different take on meat fondue and here you can to sample their famous Fondue Bacchus.
+Safran Zunft (Gerbergasse11, 4001 Basel) offers a different take on meat fondue with their famous Fondue Bacchus.
 Enjoy beef and veal with fries and various sauces.
-Must be reserved 24 hours in advance.
+Reservations must be made 24 hours in advance.

 Vegan Fondue

-If you are vegan or on a dairy-free diet, there are a number of places that offer vegan fondue.
-Tibits (various locations) offers a tasty plant-based vegan fondue from the New Roots creamery.
-The fondue, which is made from a cashew base, tastes cheesy and is served with bread, vegetables and pears.
+Tibits (various locations) serves a plant-based vegan fondue from New Roots, made from cashews and served with bread, vegetables and pears.
 Pre-booking is required.
-Alongside their many regular cheese options, Winterdorf and Rhystärn also offer a vegan option.
+Winterdorf and Rhystärn also offer vegan options.

 Cheese Fondue For One

-Most of the time cheese fondue is offered 'ab zwei Personen'.
-So what do you do when you are by yourself and still want to enjoy a fondue?
-You will be happy to hear that there are a few places in Basel where you can take yourself on a cheese-filled date!
-The Rheinstube at Ufer 7 offers their fondues as individual portions and at Rhyschänzli (Lichtstrasse 9, 4056 Basel) you can enjoy a fondue menu for one, which includes a mixed green salad and dried meats.
-For a unique experience offering Maison Sterchi la Chaux-de-Fonds cheese by the 200g portion and as a fondue menu for one, head to the the Fondue Bus on Adväntsgass Glaibasel (Rheingasse, 4058 Basel) and enjoy a fondue with London flair on an original london double decker bus.
+Fondue is usually offered ab zwei Personen, but Basel has a few places where you can still treat yourself.
+The Rheinstube at Ufer 7 offers individual portions, and at Rhyschänzli (Lichtstrasse 9, 4056 Basel) you can enjoy a fondue menu for one that includes a mixed green salad and dried meats.
+For a quirky twist, try the Fondue Bus at Adväntsgass Glaibasel (Rheingasse, 4058 Basel) for a London-style fondue served on an original double-decker bus.

 Fondue at Home

-I hope that you enjoy exploring some of these options as much as I enjoyed doing my research for this article!
-In the words of Ufer 7, a winter without fondue is no winter at all!
+I hope you enjoy these fondue options as much as I enjoyed researching them!
+In the words of Ufer 7: a winter without fondue is no winter at all.

 En Guete!